oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

-DRCP is useful for applications which share the same database credentials, have similar session settings (for example date format settings and PL/SQL package state), and where the application gets a database connection, works on it for a relatively short duration, and then releases it.
+DRCP is useful for applications which share the same database credentials, have similar session settings (for example date format settings or PL/SQL package state), and where the application gets a database connection, works on it for a relatively short duration, and then releases it.

 To use DRCP in node-oracledb:

-1. The DRCP pool must be started in the database:
+1. The DRCP pool must be started in the database, for example:
    ``SQL> EXECUTE DBMS_CONNECTION_POOL.START_POOL();``

 2. The :attr:`oracledb.connectionClass` should be set by the node-oracledb application.
+If it is set, then the connection class specified in this property is used in standalone connections and pooled connections.

+   If :attr:`oracledb.connectionClass` is not set, then:

+   - For standalone connections, the session request is sent to the shared connection class in DRCP.

+   - For pooled connections, the pool generates a unique connection class if a previously generated connection class does not exist.
+This connection class is used when acquiring connections from the pool.
+The node-oracledb Thin mode generates a connection class with the prefix "NJS" while the Thick mode generates a connection class with the prefix "OCI".

-If it is not set, the pooled server session memory will not be reused optimally, and the statistic views will record large values for ``NUM_MISSES``.
+   If the connection class is not set, the pooled server session memory will not be reused optimally, and the statistic views will record large values for ``NUM_MISSES``.

 3. The ``pool.createPool()`` or ``oracledb.getConnection()`` property
    ``connectString`` (or its alias ``connectionString``) must specify to use a pooled server, either by the Easy Connect syntax like